3 months by cncdivi

-This year, we got about 150 responses.
-The last time we did a CNC Router Survey was 2020, so it’ll be interesting t see what’s changed over the 2 years.
+This year, we received about 150 responses to our CNC Router Survey.
+The last survey was in 2020, so it will be interesting to see what has changed over the past two years.

-Thanks to everyone that contributed by taking the survey!
-Let’s dig into the numbers and see what we can learn.
+Thank you to everyone who participated!
+Let’s dive into the numbers and see what we can learn.

-Note: If you’d are interested in CNC Routers, don’t miss our home page for CNC Routers.
-It’s chock full of references to our best CNC Router resources as well as our DIY CNC page.
+Note: If you’re interested in CNC Routers, visit our home page for CNC Routers.
+It contains references to our best resources.
+Also, check out our DIY CNC page.

 Hobby vs Pro Users